 W ith all at-home laser and IPL there’s a long list of warnings and reasons you may be unsuitable to use the devices.
 Professional treatments always start with a comprehensive health history consultation.
 But when you choose to do your own treatments in your own home, you have to do your own consultation.
 And it’s very important.

 This article shares the guidelines from leading brands.
 If any reasons apply to you and you’re not suitable, it will save you some time.
 However, it’s still a good idea to download the user manual of your preferred device and check them before you buy.

-Please remember, this isn’t a substitute for doing your own specific research before you buy.
-The list below may be incomplete so you must read the user manual for your chosen machine, and consult your doctor if you’re unsure about anything at all.
+IMPORTANT: this article does not constitute medical advice.
+It isn’t a substitute for doing your own specific research before you buy a machine.
+The list below may be incomplete or contain unintentional inaccuracies, so you MUST read the user manual for your chosen machine.
+Consult your doctor or physician if you’re unsure about anything at all.